 First, slow down.
 Literally slow your actions down.
 Don’t think about all the other things you have to do, as that only makes your actions more erratic and stressed.

 Then, remind yourself that it’s not that big of a deal.
 In most cases, the things we’re stressed about aren’t as terrible as we make them out to be.
-So what if the kids eat at 5:15 instead 5pm or you’re running late to school (you’re already late anyway—might as well drive safely)?
+So what if the kids eat at 5:15 instead 5 o’clock, or you’re running late to the doctor’s office (you’re already late anyway—might as well drive safely)?

 And finally, think about scaling back.
 Where in your life can you simplify?
-Do you need to stop volunteering at the school for a while, or space out your home remodeling a bit more?
-Can you buy pre-packaged, healthy snacks for lunch you can toss into your kids’ lunch bags?
+Can you cut back on school volunteering, or space out your home projects a bit more?
+Can you buy pre-packaged, healthy snacks for lunch, or not do laundry as often as you used to?

 What to do: